thlucas1/SmartInspectPython/SmartinspectPythonProject/docs/include/samplecode/SIEventHandlerClass.md

-logsi.LogVerbose("This is a verbose message.") logsi.LogMessage("This is a message.") logsi.LogWarning("This is a warning message.") logsi.LogError("This is a error message in RED.", SIColors.Red.value) logsi.LogFatal("This is a fatal error message in RED.", SIColors.Red.value)
+logsi.LogVerbose("This is a verbose message.") logsi.LogMessage("This is a message.") logsi.LogWarning("This is a warning message.") logsi.LogError("This is a error message in RED.", SIColors.Red) logsi.LogFatal("This is a fatal error message in RED.", SIColors.Red)

 # test some control command methods.
 logsi.ClearWatches()